openpolis/openpolis.github.com/source/posts/20130411_ubuntu_autocomplete.rst

         . /etc/bash_completion
     fi

-If things are set this way, then you will be able to autocomplete regularly (and save a loto of time).
+If things are set this way, then you will be able to autocomplete regularly (and save a lot of time).

 Note:
   In ``/etc/bash_completion.d`` you can find the rather cryptic scripts enabling autocomplete patterns inside various unix contexts.